 We are in the midst of restoring our 1888 Richardsonian Victorian home, Maison Steinbuchel, located in Historic Midtown, Wichita, KS.
 This gives me a lot of subject matter for my “found item re-purposing” outlet.

 In 2015 I self-published my first book, a compilation of my father’s writings, who passed on in 2000.
-My BLOG includes snippets of stories from my own family heritage.
-The BLOG also includes information on the family for whom our Historic Home is named.
+My BLOG includes snippets of stories from my own family heritage, as well as information on the family for whom our Historic Home is named.

 In my free time, I fly, enjoy family and friends both near and far, gardening and a regular date night with the love of my life.
 We are active members of Faith Community Church, Wichita.
 I am currently a member of the local Mission Aviation Advocate Wing, Kansas 99s, Experimental Aircraft Association and Women in Aviation.
-I am in the process of getting my tail wheel certification.
+I just receviedof getting my tail wheel certification.

 The Reverend Doctor Charles David Cullen and I married forty plus years ago.
 We do not have children.
-However, we enjoy our nieces, nephews and the many students my husband instructs in varied aspects of classical education.
+However, we enjoy our nieces, nephews. their children and the many students my husband instructs in classical education.
 We also have a brood of cats that you may hear about from time to time.